 Our housekeeping team do a really good job of keeping the pub clean even in normal times.
 I’m always proud of how the place looks.
 During these Covid days we have extended the cleaning hours to allow common contact surfaces to be cleaned every day.
 In addition to this we will have cleaning throughout the day.
 It can’t be perfect, viruses are tenacious little devils, but it all helps.

 Our staff will do their best to keep a safe distance where possible during service.
 Cutlery will be placed in tankards on your table, and will be replaced after each sitting.
 Alongside this, salt and pepper shakers and table surfaces will be sanitised regularly through the day.
 We will be looking after you at your table, so please do not go up to the bar to order your food or drink.
 Individual use menus will be found on the table, then recycled and replaced after each sitting.
-Every menu will have a QR code so you can scan it and read the menu on your own device if you so choose.

 We’ve never booked outside tables and we won’t be doing so now but you are more than welcome to sit outside where there will be full table service.
 Again, please resist visiting the bar and instead wait for a member of staff to come over and take your order, whether it be drinks or food.